-What might have been is an abstraction Remaining a perpetual possibility Only in a world of speculation. $(\underline{11}, 6-8)$ in time."
+What might have been is an abstraction Remaining a perpetual possibility Only in a world of speculation.
+(11. 6-8)

+"Abstraction" means "not real, sensory, or concrete"; in the context of a consideration of time, it may mean "not embodied in time."
 "Remaining" supports this meaning, for to remain is to exist outside the changing processes of time.
 "Perpetual" is a curious adjective in this line; one need only consider that the narrator might have substituted "eternal" for "perpetual" to note that the latter word indicates repetition or recurrence, an aspect of time, not of timelessness.
 "World of speculation" implies that there are worlds not of speculation.
-Since "perpetual" and "world of speculation" are evidently aspects of the first theory of time, and since "abstraction" and "remaining" seem to inicate the second theory of time, one may assume that the narrator is continuing to mix the two theories of time.
+Since "perpetual" and "world of speculation" are evidently aspects of the first theory of time, and since "abstraction" and "remaining" seem to inicate the second theory of time, one may assume that the narrator is continuing to mix the two theories.